How can we help you?

 Pharmaceutical, medicinal, dental products; perfumery, cosmetics and toiletries | 6,3 | 6,6 |

-The three (3) activities with the best performance in December 2025 compared to the same month of 2024 in revenue were: Advertising (23.3%), Programming and Broadcasting Activities, News Agencies (19.3%), and Employment, Security and Private Investigation, Building Services (16.8%).
+The three (3) activities with the best performance in March 2026 compared to the same month of 2025 in revenue were: Scientific and technical professional activities (37.6%), Mail and courier services (22.2%), and Other entertainment services and other services (21.1%).